Documentation

 Skills

-Types, visibility, versioning, supported platforms, and install methods for agent skills.
+Types, text and package formats, visibility, versioning, supported platforms, and install methods.

 SSO / SAML 2.0